-At Aging and Family Services of Mineral County, we offer the senior citizen programs to fit their individual needs.
-The purpose of Aging and Family Services is to provide the senior citizen with a full range of services structured to enhance the quality of their lives, maintain independence, and prevent premature nursing home placement.
+At Aging and Family Services of Mineral County, we offer senior citizen programs to fit their individual needs.
+The purpose of Aging and Family Services is to provide senior citizens with a full range of services structured to enhance the quality of their lives, maintain independence, and prevent premature nursing home placement.

 Nov 1973 Steering Committee for the Aging in Mineral County Meets initially

 Nov 1973 Melvin Heiskell elected first Chairman of the Mineral County Committee on Aging

 April 1974 Agencies first budget set at $7556